farcego/slimmingDive/README.md

-**slimmingDive** provides a suite of funtions to process dive profiles of southern elephant seals (*Mirounga leonina*), summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
-It has been developed to detect drift dives and associated drift rates.
+**slimmingDive** provides a suite of funtions to process dive profiles of elephant seals (*Mirounga sp*), summarized by a broken-stick algorithm and transmitted through the Argos satellite system.
+It has been developed to detect drift dives and their associated drift rates.
 Drift dives are a particular type of dives that contain a long, inactive phase in which the seals drift passively along the water colum.
 Due the specific characteristics of elephant seals dives,